-When you’re done traipsing around the main street, hop back into the car and continue northwards bound up Mount Mee Rd to Ocean View, past picture-perfect Glengariff Historic Estate and Dayboro Cottages & Llama Walks, which offers visitors hinterland guided hikes with friendly llamas.
+When you’re done traipsing around the main street, hop back into the car and continue northwards bound up Mount Mee Rd to Ocean View, past picture-perfect Glengariff Historic Estate and Dayboro Cottages which offers visitors the opportunity for hinterland hikes on the properties.

 After about 10 kilometres you’ll come across the turn-off to Ocean View Estates and Winery, yet another foodie heaven located at 2557 Mount Mee Rd.